TecHCodez/sohammohapatra6500/README.md

 - 👋 Hi, I’m @sohammohapatra6500
 - 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...coding
-- 💞️ I’m looking to collaborate on ...discord boys
+- 💞️ I’m looking to collaborate on ...discord bots
 - 📫 How to reach me ...dm me on discord [TECHROSTEDMIND#4535]